blghnbngl/BasComp/README.md

 -I thought about expanding the data width from 16 to 32, but decided not to do that because that would create complications about places of adress, op codes, etc. in a memory cell.
 But if we want, doing this change would take little time.

-- At times T0, T1 and T2 (which are determined by the sequence counter) I directly followed Uluc Hoca's lecture notes.
+-At times T0, T1 and T2 (which are determined by the sequence counter) I directly followed Uluc Hoca's lecture notes.
 I didn't write the later ASM steps and the interrupt cycle.

 -For the Decoder module I used dataflow modelling.
 In the main module I used behavioral modelling.